davidkml/vc-made-simple/docs/COMMANDS.md

 ## status
 **Usage**: `vms status`

-**Description**: Display the status (current branch, other branches, staged files, unstaged changes, untracked files, subdirectories) of the working tree with format:
+**Description**: Displays the status (current branch, other branches, staged files, unstaged changes, untracked files, subdirectories) of the working tree with format:
 ```
 On branch <current_branch>  [<commitid>]